New Zealand Canadians

 New Zealand Canadians are Canadian citizens of New Zealand descent or New Zealand-born people who reside in Canada.
 According to the 2016 Canadian Census there were 15,396 Canadians who claimed full or partial New Zealand ancestry.

-Both are developed countries and share historical connections, language, similar customs and among others, they also have Elizabeth II as their Head of State as both are also Commonwealth realms.
+Both are developed countries and share historical connections, language, similar customs and among others, they also have Charles III as their Head of State as both are also Commonwealth realms.